NiekPas/jekyll-theme-chirpy/tabs/about.md

 # MIT License
 ---

-The person who writes and maintains this blog is Niek van de Pas.
-I am a Social Cultural Science student with a background in anthropology and an interest in the variety of life, listening to and writing music, and technology and computer science.
+This website — I hestitate to call it a blog — is written and maintained by me, Niek van de Pas.
+I am a student of Social Cultural Science at Radboud University in Nijmegen, the Netherlands, with a background in Anthropology and Development Sociology.
+My interests pertain primarily to the variety and understandings of social life, listening to and writing music, and technology and computer science.